trandanhhoang/database-go/README_lab_3.md

     - Because it falldown to the later handle in insertTuple(), the new page is created and I insertTuple without WRITE permission.
       - I fix the method in commit "fix: fix inserTuple method". and pass the test.

+### Requirement of lab3.md

+- In section "2.7.
+Changes to Methods Outside of Buffer Pool" of lab3.md.
+"You may also wish to double check that your implementation of HeapFile.insertTuple() and HeapFile.deleteTuple() call setDirty() on any of the pages they access."
+  - I have not called setDirty() anywhere.
+- "Transactional locking will prevent methods like insertTuple or deleteTuple from being called on the same HeapPage object by two different transactions"

+- In section "2.9.
+Deadlocks and Aborts".
+  - We need to detect how deadlock can occur.
+    - 1. Implement timeout policy that abort a tid if not completed after a given period of time.
+    - 2. Implement cycle-detection dependency graph data structure (I do this)
+- `For a better solution, you may implement cycle-detection in a dependency graph data structure as shown in lecture.
+In this scheme, you would check for cycles in a dependency graph periodically or whenever you attempt to grant a new lock, and abort something if a cycle exists.
+After you have detected that a deadlock exists, you must decide how to improve the situation.
+Assume you have detected a deadlock while transaction t is waiting for a lock.
+In theory, you could abort all transactions that t is waiting for; this may result in a large amount of work being undone, but you can guarantee that t will make progress.
+Alternately, you may decide to abort t to give other transactions a chance to make progress.
+This means that the end-user will have to retry transaction t.`
+- Exercise 5: implement cycle detect.
+  - `You are not expected to automatically restart a transaction which fails due to a deadlock -- you can assume that higher-level code will take care of this.`
+  - Your code now should pass the Test{One, Two, Five}Threads and TestAllDirtyFails tests (which may also run for quite a long time depending on your implementation).
+  - At this point, you should have a recoverable database, in the sense that if the database system crashes (at a point other than CommitTransaction() or AbortTransaction()) or if the user explicitly aborts a transaction, the effects of any running transaction will not be visible after the system restarts (or the transaction aborts.)
+You may wish to verify this by running some transactions and explicitly killing the database server.

+### deadlock_test.go, transactions_test.go

+- Modify heap_file, buffer_pool to pass test.

+  - Test{One, Two, Five}Threads and TestAllDirtyFails
+  - all test in deadlock_test.go

+- Why heapfile need mutex ?

+  - 2 thread insert tuple at the same time (when page is full, or empty file) -> create 2 page at the same time.

+#### TestSingleThread fail

+- Because wrong implement at heap_file.insertTuple()
+  - fix at commit "fix: fix heap_file.insertTuple() pass TestSingleThread"